coffeemood/config-butler/README.md

 };
 ```

-2. After you are happy with your configuration and are ready to include this in your project, create a `config-files.json` (_you can name it however you like_)
-in the same folder, then add a new entry as the same name of the config file created.
+2. Create a `config-files.json` (_you can name it however you like_) in the same folder, then add a new entry as the same name of the config file created.

 ```js
 // configurations/config-files.json